AlexJReid/blog/content/posts/runhouse/index.md

 - Access ClickHouse through HTTP

 ## Did it work?
+Sort of.
 Hilariously, it started up and answered _some_ queries.
 And then the wheel fell off and rolled away.

 Firstly I prepared some data to stamp into the ClickHouse image.
 I used a single year (2019) of the ontime dataset and followed the instructions in [ontime](https://clickhouse.yandex/docs/en/getting_started/example_datasets/ontime/) example.
 In a local `yandex/clickhouse-server` container I opened a `bash` session and read the CSV into ClickHouse with
 ```